CedricZc0317/Seattle-Cost-of-Living-Visualization/README.md

 Data Source:

-Section 1
+Section 1:

-The Wage data in this section come from the Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS).
-You can access the wage data here: https://www.bls.gov/oes/tables.htm
+The Mean and Median Wage data in this section come from the Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS).
+You can access the wage data here: 🔗 https://www.bls.gov/oes/tables.htm

 The CPI data in this section come from the Federal Reserve Economic Data.
-You can access the CPI data here: https://fred.stlouisfed.org/series/CUURA423SA0
+You can access the CPI data here: 🔗 https://fred.stlouisfed.org/series/CUURA423SA0

-Section 2
+Section 2:

 The data in this section is sourced from the U.S. Bureau of Labor Statistics (BLS), specifically the Consumer Price Index (CPI) database filtered for the Seattle metropolitan area.
 You can access the CPI database here: 🔗 https://www.bls.gov/cpi/

-Section 3
+Section 3:

 This section integrates data from multiple authoritative sources to analyze affordability over time in the Seattle-Tacoma-Bellevue region:

 Egg Prices: